earasteh/Python-Motionplanning/README.md

 </div>

-This project is forked from https://github.com/winstxnhdw/KinematicBicycleModel .
+Some part of this project is taken from https://github.com/winstxnhdw/KinematicBicycleModel .

 Added features:
-- A 7 DoF vehicle model with Pacejka magic tire formula
+- A 7 DoF vehicle model with Pacejka magic tire formula (Constant normal forces)
+- Longitudinal PID controller
 To Do:
+- Add Runge-Kutta (RK4) to the integration step
+- Change the chassis model to have algebraic normal forces instead of constant normal forces
 - Motion planning features
   - Conformal Lattice Planner
   - RRT*
+- Motion controllers need more tuning

 ## Abstract